jeffpar/pcjs.v1/devices/pc/rom/compaq/bios/deskpro386/README.md

 ---
 layout: page
-title: Compaq DeskPro 386 ROMs
+title: COMPAQ DeskPro 386 ROMs
 permalink: /devices/pc/rom/compaq/bios/deskpro386/
 redirect_from:
   - /devices/pc/bios/compaq/deskpro386/
 ---

-Compaq DeskPro 386 ROMs
+COMPAQ DeskPro 386 ROMs
 ---

-The oldest Compaq DeskPro 386 ROM I have is a Rev J.4 ROM from a "Version 2" motherboard designed in 1987 and released in 1988.
+The oldest COMPAQ DeskPro 386 ROM I have is a Rev J.4 ROM from a "Version 2" motherboard designed in 1987 and released in 1988.

 [<img src="http://archive.pcjs.org/pubs/pc/reference/compaq/images/Compaq_DeskPro_386-16_System_Board_V2-640.jpg" alt="Compaq DeskPro 386 System Board Version 2"/>](http://archive.pcjs.org/pubs/pc/reference/compaq/images/Compaq_DeskPro_386-16_System_Board_V2.jpg)

 Thanks to folks on the [Vintage Computer](http://www.vintage-computer.com/) forums, I also have a Rev N.1 ROM from 1989.

-However, I'm still on the lookout for any "Version 1" motherboards from 1986, so that I can obtain dumps of Compaq's ROMs for their earliest 80386-based systems.
+However, I'm still on the lookout for any "Version 1" motherboards from 1986, so that I can obtain dumps of COMPAQ's ROMs for their earliest 80386-based systems.

 ### System ROM Locations on COMPAQ DESKPRO 386 System Board Version 2 (Assembly No. 000558-001)